INCOME FROM HOUSE PROPERTY: CHARGEABILITY

 Treatment of income from co-owned property [section 26]

 (1) Where property is owned by two or more persons, whose shares are definite and ascertainable, then the income from such property cannot be taxed as income of an AOP.

-(2) The share income of each such co-owner should be determined in accordance with sections 22 to 25 and included in his individual assessment.
+(2) The share income of each co-owner should be determined in accordance with sections 22 to 25 and included in his individual assessment.

 (3) Where the house property owned by co-owners is self-occupied by each of the co-owners, the annual value of the property of each co-owner will be Nil and each co-owner shall be entitled to a deduction of ` 30,000 / ` 2,00,000, as the case may be, under section 24(b) on account of interest on borrowed capital.